x1unix/open-gears/README.md

 ## Documentation

-Documentation and tutorial are included inside this distribution
+Documentation and tutorial are available on this link - http://odin3.github.io/open-gears/ Documentation also included inside this distribution.

 ## System requirements